I'M TALKING ABOUT ELECTRICAL SHORTS!

 According to the US Fire Administration, during a typical year, home electrical problems account for 67,800 fires, 485 deaths, and $868 million in property losses.
 Home electrical wiring causes twice as many fires as electrical appliances.

 Most electrical fires result from problems with "fixed wiring" such as faulty electrical outlets and old wiring.
 Problems with cords and plugs, such as extension and appliance cords, also cause many home electrical fires.
+In urban areas, faulty wiring accounts for 33% of residential electrical fires.
+Many avoidable electrical fires can be traced to misuse of electric cords, such as overloading circuits, poor maintenance and running the cords under rugs or in high traffic areas.

 The problem is, that you may never notice the problem lurking there, ready to flash into flame until it actually does.
 This is where Thermal Infrared scanning comes in.
 A thermal camera actually "sees" heat, not visible light like your eyes.
 Here is an example: